-In our information services segment, our key product offering is Physicians Interactive TM ("PI").
-PI is a clinical education and information solution that links physicians with pharmaceutical companies and medical product suppliers using interactive education sessions to provide clinical product information to the physician.
-With the introduction of our Patients Interactive TM solution in February 2005, we now provide a clinical education and information solution that connects physicians to their patients through on-line, medication adherence and disease management programs.
-Patients Interactive is a solution used to educate patients about their condition and provides various on-line and off-line tools to improve patient outcomes and therapy adherence.
-It also serves as a solution for payers, health plans, employers and pharmaceutical companies to reach patients through the physician, as opposed to bypassing the physician in their efforts to promote disease management and medication adherence.
+In our information services segment, our key product offering is Physicians InteractiveTM("PI").
+PI is a clinical education and information solution that links physicians with pharmaceutical, biotech and medical device companies using interactive product educational sessions that promote more informed decision-making, increased efficiency, and ultimately higher quality patient care.
+With the introduction of our Patients InteractiveTM solution in February 2005, we now provide a solution that transforms the way medication adherence and disease management programs are delivered.
+Patients Interactive places physicians at the heart of the solution and educates patients about their condition, while providing online and offline tools to help improve patient outcomes.
+Through our partnership with Medem, our Patients Interactive and TouchWorks solutions provide physicians and patients with a tool for secure online consultations, automated disease management services and personal health records.

-Finally, our prepackaged medications segment is comprised of our Medications Services Group, formerly known as Allscripts Direct TM.
+Finally, our prepackaged medications segment is comprised of our Medications Services Group, formerly known as Allscripts DirectTM.
 This group provides point-of-care medication management and medical supply solutions for physicians and other healthcare providers.

-The composition of our revenue for the quarter ended March 31, 2005 and the quarters ended in 2004 is as follows (unaudited):
+The composition of our revenue on a quarterly basis in the first half of 2005 and in 2004 is as follows (unaudited):

-2005 20 004 March 31 Dec.
+2005 2004 June 30 March 31 Dec.
 31 Sept.
-30 June 30 March 31 Prepackaged medications \$9,835 \$9,342 \$11,811 \$12,396 \$11,184 Software and related services 14,310 14,306 10,986 9,934 8,895 Information services 2,050 2,665 2,897 3,278 3,076 Total revenue \$26,195 \$26,313 \$25,694 \$25,608 \$23,155
+30 June 30 March 31 Prepackaged medications \$11,489 \$9,835 \$9,342 \$11,811 \$12,396 \$11,184 Software and related services 16,145 14,310 14,306 10,986 9,934 8,895 Information services 1,900 2,050 2,665 2,897 3,278 3,076 Total revenue \$29,534 \$26,195 \$26,313 \$25,694 \$25,608 \$23,155

-Cost of revenue for the prepackaged medication segment consists primarily of the cost of the medications, the salaries, bonuses and benefits for the repackaging personnel, shipping costs, repackaging facility costs and other costs.
-Cost of revenue for the software and related services segment consists primarily of the salaries, bonuses and benefits of our billable professionals, third party software costs, hardware costs, capitalized software amortization and other direct engagement costs.
-Cost of revenue for the information services segment consists primarily of salaries, bonuses and benefits of our program management and program development personnel, third party program development costs, costs to recruit physicians and other program management costs.
+Cost of revenue for the prepackaged medications segment consists primarily of the cost of the medications, cost of salaries, bonuses and benefits for repackaging personnel, shipping costs, repackaging facility costs and other costs.
+Cost of revenue for the software and related services segment consists primarily of salaries, bonuses and benefits of our billable professionals, third party software costs, hardware costs, capitalized software amortization and other direct engagement costs.
+Cost of revenue for the information services segment consists primarily of salaries, bonuses and benefits of our program management and program development personnel, third-party program development costs, costs to recruit physicians and other program management costs.